 But after visiting it for myself, I’m scratching my head over why so, so many people visit the Blue Cave, and why so many tours include it on their itinerary.
 For once, I’m truly baffled!

 On arrival at Biševo island, our tour guide told us we could wander around the island as he purchased our tickets.
 These were included in the price of our tour.

-Top tip: when booking your tour, double check the details to make sure your entry to the Blue Cave is included in the tour price!
+Top tip: when booking your Blue Cave tour, double check the details to make sure your entry to the Blue Cave is actually included in the tour price!

 After purchasing the tickets, the tour guide distributed them to us, with each ticket having a number.
 He then pointed out a digital screen displaying the ticket numbers.
 When your number appears on the screen, it’s your turn to board a boat set for the Blue Cave.